 - There were 5 committed by one or both parents and 2 resulted in criminal conviction.

 SIDS cannot be prevented completely but experience shows that it can be reduced.
 This requires attention to the various risk factors outlined above.
-In particular, placing the baby to sleep on the back and avoidance of smoking are important.
+In particular, advice about placing the baby to sleep in the supine position in his/her parental bedroom and avoidance of parental smoking are important.

 Further reading & references

 - Care of Next Infant (CONI)

 - Moon RY; SIDS and other sleep-related infant deaths: expansion of recommendations for a safe infant sleeping environment.
 Pediatrics.
 2011 Nov;128(5):e1341-67. doi: 10.1542/peds.2011-2285.
 Epub 2011 Oct 17.

 - Horne RS, Hauck FR, Moon RY; Sudden infant death syndrome and advice for safe sleeping.
 BMJ.
 2015 Apr 28;350:h1989. doi: 10.1136/bmj.h1989.

 - Kinney HC, Thach BT; The sudden infant death syndrome.
 N Engl J Med.
 2009 Aug 20;361(8):795-805.

 - Unexplained deaths in infancy.
 England and Wales, 2012; Office for National Statistics